Madring: Local government involvement

 Isabel Díaz Ayuso, the president of the Community of Madrid since 2019, prioritised returning the event to Madrid, calling the project "a dream" and promising to "do everything [she could]" to facilitate it.
 IFEMA, a government-affiliated firm, agreed to organise the bid and operate the event.
 In 2022, circuit designer Jarno Zaffelli—who previously worked on Zandvoort, Spa-Francorchamps, Silverstone, Marina Bay, and Mugello—was commissioned to refurbish Jarama.
 In February 2023, IFEMA invited him to design a new circuit from scratch at the IFEMA Exhibition Centre.

 The dispute grew politicised.
-Díaz Ayuso, a political conservative, publicly criticised her political rival, social democrat Spanish premier Pedro Sánchez, for not subsidising the project.
+Díaz Ayuso, a political conservative, publicly criticised her political rival, socialist Spanish premier Pedro Sánchez, for not subsidising the project.
 Madrid's opposition leader Juan Lobato questioned why money was being spent on Formula One before hospitals or road infrastructure, although Díaz Ayuso responded that Madrid had already been investing in hospitals and roads.
 The PSOE also accused Díaz Ayuso of pushing the project forward to burnish her personal image, suggesting that she was "thinking about her photo in a Ferrari F1 car".
 Other social democrats in Madrid tepidly supported the project in principle but expressed concerns about its cost.

 The different political factions also offered contrasting perspectives on the economics of the event.
 Madrid's mayor José Luis Martínez-Almeida (another member of Díaz Ayuso's political party) asserted that the project will not rely on public funding, although Díaz Ayuso implied that she would have liked for IFEMA to receive public subsidies from the central government, remarking that "we also have the right to receive investment".
 Race organisers commissioned a study from Deloitte projecting that the track would attract over 85,000 tourists a year and generate €450m in annual revenue.
 On the other hand, progressive outlet ElDiario.es reported that IFEMA (which is majority-owned by government entities) would spend €47.5m on the project and does not expect to recover its investment for 13 years.
 Writing for Catalan government-owned television network TV3, journalist Iván Gutiérrez asserted that no IBEX 35 company was willing to help underwrite the project and opined that the Madrid circuit was unlikely to turn a profit absent government subsidies.

 At the end of 2022, the City Council and the Community of Madrid entered into preliminary contact with the Formula One organizers.
 The proposal was presented to Stefano Domenicali, chief executive officer of Formula One in early 2023.
 The Fédération Internationale de l'Automobile (FIA) gave initial approval to the Madrid Circuit in June 2023.